UPPMAX/bianca_workshops/docs/beginner/create_script.md

 !!! info "Objectives"

-    - Create an executable bash script
+    - Create a Bash script by copy-pasting
+    - Run a Bash script

 ???- info "Notes for teachers"

     Teaching goals:

-    - The learners demonstrate they can create an executable script
+    - Learners can create a Bash script by copy-pasting

-    Schedule:

-    ```mermaid
-    gantt
-      title Lesson plan Command line
-      dateFormat X
-      axisFormat %s
-      Prior knowledge: prior, 0, 5s
-      Theory: theory, after prior, 5s
-      Exercises: crit, exercise, after theory, 25s
-      Feedback: feedback, after exercise, 10s
-    ```
+    - Learners can run a Bash script

     Prior:

     - What is a script?
-    - What is a scripting language?
-    - What is an executable script?
-    - Why use executable scripts?

     Feedback:

     - What is a script?
-    - When would you use an executable script?
+    - When would you use a script?

 ## Why use scripts?